Experts say the mild relief decongestants provide for colds aren’t worth the side effects.

 Researchers say the minor relief offered by decongestants is outweighed by the risks and side effects associated with these drugs.

-This is especially true for children, the researchers say in a study published in the journal BMJ.
+This is especially true for children, the researchers say in a published in the journal BMJ.

 Decongestants and combination drugs that include decongestants can cause drowsiness, upset stomach, headaches, insomnia, and — if given to children under age 2 — serious complications, such as convulsions and rapid heart rate.